MicrosoftDocs/sdk-api/sdk-api-src/content/fileapi/nf-fileapi-createfilew.md

 <td width="60%">
 Enables subsequent open operations on a file or device to request delete access.

-Otherwise, other processes cannot open the file or device if they request delete access.
+Otherwise, no process can open the file or device if it requests delete access.

 If this flag is not specified, but the file or device has been opened for delete access, the function
          fails.